Help get out the Vote!

 - You can preview your local ballot and view local candidates in Q&A forums online via League of Women Voters: Vote411.org.

 The Student Advocacy Center and the Michigan Education Justice Coalition are hosting school board candidate forums on Facebook Live in five school districts, including Ann Arbor on Tuesday, October 13 and Ypsilanti on Saturday, October 17.
 They’ll also answer questions about absentee and in person voting for the November 3rd election.
 For more information and to RSVP: https://mailchi.mp/9080a79ed127/ruth-is-turning-4702814.

 Don’t forget to be counted in the Census!

 Ten simple questions, three minutes tops.
 Be counted!

-Counting each Michigander in the US 2020 Census ensures that Michigan gets its proper representation in Congress and all sorts of other public funding for education, roads, etc..
-If we lose a representative because of an under-count, Michigan will have a smaller voice in national decisions.
+Counting each Michigander in the US 2020 Census ensures that Michigan gets its proper representation in Congress and all sorts of other public funding for education, roads, etc. If we lose a representative because of an under-count, Michigan will have a smaller voice in national decisions.
 That means your vote for representatives is less powerful nationally than it should be!
 Participate online at my2020census.gov, or by phone at (844) 330-2020.
 The deadline has now been changed to Thursday, October 15.